HOW TO MEASURE YOUR DOG

 For the Girth (B), measure around your dog's middle, halfway between the front and back legs, as this is where the strap will fasten and helps me to work out the length of the strap required.

 The Chest (D) measurement is taken round the deepest part of the chest.
 This measurement is used to calculate the length of the underbelly strap to ensure that it is long enough to follow the shape of deep chested dogs.
+It is also need for fitted fleece jumpers.

 Please use the Further Information text box to provide any further information that you may feel to be useful.